-It’s that time of year: Folks are renewing fitness memberships and resolving to move more in 2019.
+It’s that time of year: Folks are renewing fitness memberships and resolving to move more.
 And that’s a wonderful thing because we all know exercise can help improve our health.
-In fact, the Department of Health and Human Services (HHS)’s Physical Activity Guidelines Advisory Committee published brand-new, science-based guidelinesand research-backed reasons (in their executive summary) why regular exercise can significantly enhance our lives.
+In fact, the Department of Health and Human Services (HHS)’s Physical Activity Guidelines Advisory Committee published science-based guidelines and research-backed reasons (in their executive summary) why regular exercise can significantly enhance our lives.

 There’s more to baseball parks these days than cheering on the talented ballplayers and boasting about a home team win.
 More and more, ballparks are putting fresh, innovative and locally-sourced foods high up on the priority list.
 To be sure, it’s fun to eat the traditional ballpark fare—hot dogs smothered in chili, cheese or mustard and ketchup, nachos, ice cream and the like.
 But if you crave healthier choices, concession stands across the country give you plenty of reasons to leave your seat and search for some tasty options that can satisfy you nutritionally.